Caioflp/undergraduate-thesis/thesis/plan.md

 * Application in econometrics: Instrumental Variable Regression
     * Recap on what is instrumental variable regression
-        - Explaing cofounding and show why OLS estimates are biased
+        - Explain confounding and show why OLS estimates are biased
         - Show a graphical example where endogeneity makes OLS be very wrong
-        - Explaing what is an instrumental variable and how it can be used to reduce bias.
+        - Explain what is an instrumental variable and how it can be used to reduce bias.
         - Basic 2SLS
-            - Explain the 2SLS algorithm and redo the cofounded example with a 2SLS estimate.
+            - Explain the 2SLS algorithm and redo the confounded example with a 2SLS estimate.
     * IV and inverse problems
         - Link IV and inverse problems introducing the operator